csd1100/learning/notes/react/hooks.md

 - The Dispatch function (setter) can also take an callback function as input rather than just the value.
 The callback receives old value as input.
 This can be useful to avoid data inconsistency.
-For more information read `useReducer`.
 - The react does not re-render component if state has not change even though dispatch function was called.
-In case of objects though even if value is same it might trigger re-render as new object will be passed to dispatch function.
+In case of objects though, even if value is same it might trigger re-render as object reference might change (i.e. new object with same value).
 - In order to avoid this pass in callback that returns same thing if state has not changed.